Blockchain-Technology-Lab/consensus-decentralization/README.md

 ### Parser

 The parser obtains raw data from a full node, parses them and outputs a `json` file that contains a list of entries, each entry corresponding to a block in the chain.
-Specifically, the file is structured as follows:
+Specifically, the input file should be placed in the `input` directory and named as `<project_name>_raw_data.json` and the output file is saved under `output/<project_name>/parsed_data.json`, and it is structured as follows:

 ```
 [